Table of Contents

 How do native integrations work?

-Native integrations work by leveraging an integration platform's pre-built connectors or APIs to connect different software systems.
+Native integrations work by leveraging an integration platform's pre-built connectors or API integration to connect different software systems.
 These connectors or APIs act as a bridge between the two systems, allowing them to communicate and share data seamlessly.

 For example, a SaaS platform might offer native integrations with different CRM tools.
 Users can access these integrations directly within the SaaS platform, allowing them to create and send lead or account details to their respective CRMs.